 __ Medical entrepreneur James Sorenson donated an estimated $4.5 billion to a family foundation after his death in 2008.

-__ Buffett increased his pledges to three foundations his children run in 2012.
+__ Buffett pledged to donate $3.1 billion to three different foundations in 2012.

 __ Zuckerberg donated $1.5 billion to the Silicon Valley Community Foundation in 2012 and 2013.